fruitstudios/linkit/README.md

 * Force download option
 * Rework the way link data is returned
 * Improve handling of target stuff - if it's required
+* More Validation Options

 ## Changelog

+### 0.9.1

+* Fixed: Input field not displaying correctly when set to single type when field had previously been saved.
+* Fixed: Custom text returning false.

 ### 0.9